Samoftheforrest/milestone-project-one/README.md

 When designing this page, I created wireframes for mobile, tablet, and desktop devices - the iPad Pro should display the tablet layout, but it currently displays the desktop layout.

 - **Fix**
 I needed to change the breakpoint between tablet and desktop devices - making it higher to that the tablet breakpoint will include the width dimensions of iPad Pros (1024px).
-I did this by changing all instances of the 'lg' Botostrap class in my HTML markup to the 'xl' Bootstrap class.
+I did this by changing all instances of the `lg` Botostrap class in my HTML markup to the `xl` Bootstrap class.
 This increased the breakpoint of the desktop layout to >1200px - after making this change, the iPad Pro displays the tablet view as intended.

 - **Verdict**
 The bug has now been resolved, and the appropriate layout is displayed on iPad Pros.